 - Pilates Mat Class

 The Center for Integrative Medicine provides consultations with a medical doctor who collaborates with the oncology team and is knowledgeable about complementary therapies for side effect management from cancer treatment including:

 - Mind, body, and emotional wellness

 UCH offers a broad oncofertility program that can assist both male and female patients before, during, and after cancer treatment with contraception, fertility preservation, hormone replacement therapy, sexual functioning, as well as traditional reproductive medicine services.
-The Oncofertility Program Coordinator can be reached at 303-724-3378 or by email.
+Please call us at 303-724-8089 for more information on the oncofertility program.